Good Friday: Matins of Holy and Great Friday

 The first of these twelve readings is the longest Gospel reading of the liturgical year, and is a concatenation from all four Gospels.
-Just before the sixth Gospel reading, which recounts Jesus being nailed to the cross, a large cross is carried out of the sanctuary by the priest, accompanied by incense and candles, and is placed in the center of the nave (where the congregation gathers) Sēmeron Kremātai Epí Xýlou:
+Just before the sixth Gospel reading, which recounts Jesus being nailed to the cross, a large cross is carried out of the sanctuary by the priest, accompanied by incense and candles, and is placed in the center of the nave (where the congregation gathers) to the accompaniment of the hymn Sēmeron kremātai epí xýlou:

 Today He who hung the earth upon the waters is hung upon the Cross (three times).

 He who is King of the angels is arrayed in a crown of thorns.

 He who wraps the Heavens in clouds is wrapped in the purple of mockery.

 He who in Jordan set Adam free receives blows upon His face.

 The Bridegroom of the Church is transfixed with nails.

 The Son of the Virgin is pierced with a spear.

 We venerate Thy Passion, O Christ (three times).

 Show us also Thy glorious Resurrection.